-The government has chosen leading cruise port operator Global Ports Holding to manage and transform Prince George Wharf.
+The government is also close to choosing the group to manage and redevelop Prince George Wharf.
 This is the gateway to the Port of Nassau.

 The port welcomes around 2.6 million visitors each year.
 This project could be worth in excess of $200 million.

-Prime Minister Dr. Hubert Minnis took time to mention the revival of Nassau’s city center during his national address earlier this year.
+Prime Minister Dr. Hubert Minnis took time to mention the revival of Nassau’s city center during his national address on Monday night.

 Those aforementioned projects are in the works.
 The existing Graycliff redevelopment, the National Art Gallery and the FML corporate office building are part of the revitalization trend, too.

-Now that the Prince George Wharf redevelopment partner has been chosen, the government must focus on setting the conditions to ensure residential development takes off east of East Street.
+After choosing the Prince George Wharf redevelopment partner, the government must focus on setting the conditions to ensure residential development takes off east of East Street.
 This is largely a derelict zone.
 Property owners should be able to build medium to high-rise buildings there, bringing thousands of residents to downtown.

-Once the people are there, businesses of all types would spring up to service them.
+Once the people are there, business of all types would spring up to service them.